Lender review

 Where Nations Lending's credit bar sits

 Nations Lending's roughly 620 minimum sits in the good credit range.
-Plotted below: where a 620 minimum lands on the credit spectrum, versus the 620 median for Michigan lenders in our data.
+Below, that 620 floor is plotted against the four broad credit tiers and the 620 median for the 55 Michigan lenders we track.

 | Nations Lending | Michigan median* | |